lau/calecto/README.md

 types for Date, Time and DateTime, you can access the features of the Calendar library.
 With timezone awareness, parsing, and formatting functionality.

-For use with Elixir 1.3 and Calendar ~> 0.16 add the following version to your deps:
+For use with Elixir 1.3+ and Ecto 2.1+ add the following version to your deps:

 ```elixir
 defp deps do